Updating Results

 Multidisciplinary Science as a pathway

-If you haven't studied science before or you don't meet the prerequisites for our Science and STEM majors, Multidisciplinary Science can give you a pathway into a range of courses - including Computing, Engineering, Actuarial Science and Surveying.
+If you haven't studied science before or you don't meet the prerequisites for our Science and STEM majors, Multidisciplinary Science can give you a pathway into a range of courses - including Actuarial Science, Computing, Data Science, Engineering, Mathematics and Surveying.

-Alternatively, after you graduate you may choose to study for an honours degree in Science or Engineering or a master degree in Education.
+Alternatively, after you graduate you may be eligible to study for an honours degree in Science or Engineering or a postgraduate qualification in Education.

 Graduate outcomes